 The body’s hormonal system is complex – even small changes can upset the delicate balance.
-Hormonal imbalance is often triggered by a malfunction in the hormone-producing centres, such as the pituitary gland or the thyroid.
-But problems involving the hormonal messengers – such as GnRH, which controls the production of sex hormones in the pituitary gland – can also have an indirect influence on a woman’s fertility, through:
+Hormonal imbalance is often triggered by a malfunction in the pituitary gland or the thyroid, the body's hormone-producing centres.

 impaired egg maturation